MinPhys/MinPhys.github.io/index.md

 Details of the Mineral Physics Group Travel Bursary Scheme can be found at <a href="https://www.minersoc.org/mpg-bursaries.html">  www.minersoc.org/mpg-bursaries</a>

-More details on both meetings will follow shortly.
+Additional details will be provided in January 2025.